imfatant/test/README.md

     After powering back on, type: `sudo ifup wlan0`.
 The green LED should come on.
 You're connected.

-    If WiFi isn't an option, you can tell the BBBlue that it'll be sharing your computer's internet connection by typing (at the BBBlue's command prompt):
+    If WiFi just isn't an option, you can tell the BBBlue that it'll be sharing your computer's internet connection by typing (at the BBBlue's command prompt):

        sudo /sbin/route add default gw 192.168.7.1
        echo "nameserver 8.8.8.8" | sudo tee -a /etc/resolv.conf >/dev/null